 Politics Pre-Law Minor

-Pre-law students take POL 220: Introduction to Law and Politics, in addition to the three introductory courses required of all majors.
-They then take two law-related courses at the 300 or 400 levels, including at least one semester of Constitutional Law (323 and/or 324).
-Other offerings vary from year to year, and may include courses such as Law and Morality, Principles of the American Founding, or International Organizations.
-Please consult with Dr. Coyle and the department administrative assistant for a current list.
+Pre-law minor students take any two out of the three introductory Politics courses (POL 111, POL 112, or POL 211) and POL 220: Introduction to Law and Politics.
+After these three, students take two law-related courses at the 300 or 400 level, including at least one semester of Constitutional Law (323 and/or 324).
+Other offerings vary from year to year, and may include courses such as POL 404: Law and Morality or POL 477: Principles of the American Founding.
+Please consult with Dr. Litke and the department for a current list.
+The sixth course in the pre-law minor should be a 400-level law-related seminar, usually in the senior year.
+POL 407A: The Supreme Court or other like courses are typical; other courses are possible with approval of the Pre-Law program coordinator.

 Certificate in Intelligence Studies